-Protein binding of trilaciclib has not been fully characterized in vitro.
-The blood/plasma ratio ranged from 1.21 to 1.53 for trilaciclib across concentrations of 0.5 $\mu$ g/mL to 50 $\mu$ g/mL in vitro.
+The in vitro human plasma protein binding of trilaciclib is 69% and appeared independent of trilaciclib concentration from 0.75 to 3.0 μ g/mL.
+The blood/plasma ratio ranged from 1.21 to 1.53 for trilaciclib across concentrations of 0.5 μ g/mL to 50 μ g/mL in vitro.
 The volume of distribution at steady state was 1130 L.